aidancasey/Moksy/Readme.txt

-MOKSY - V0.2 by Grey Ham (www.twitter.com/brek_it, www.brekit.com, www.havecomputerwillcode.com)
+MOKSY - V1.0 by Grey Ham (www.twitter.com/brek_it, www.brekit.com, www.havecomputerwillcode.com)
 ------------------------------------------------------------------------------------------------

 What is Moksy?
 --------------
-Moksy is an open source C# Application that lets you stub, fake and mock HTTP (typically Json-based REST API's) for Integration, Web Service and System Testing.
-Moksy creates a real end-point that you can hit from your browser, other services or your tests.
+Moksy is an open source .Net library for stubbing, mocking and simulating web services.

+Intended to be driven from MsTest (or your favorite testing framework), Moksy will create a real HTTP Server end-point that your system under test or other services can hit.

+For example:

+		Moksy.Common.Proxy proxy = new Moksy.Common.Proxy(10011);
+		proxy.Start();

+		var simulation = SimulationFactory.When.I.Get().From("/TheEndpoint").Then.Return.Body("Hello World!").And.StatusCode(System.Net.HttpStatusCode.OK);
+		proxy.Add(simulation);

+Navigating to http://localhost:10011/TheEndpoint in your browser or hitting that Url from another service will return "Hello World!".

+This release has a strong focus on testing JSON-based web services.

 To get up and running quickly: see "How To Use Moksy In Your Own Integration Tests" below.

-To use Moksy, you launch the Moksy.Host.EXE application.
-You then configure a 'Simulation' in your Integration Test (C#/MsTest) so that when a particular HTTP Method is invoked on a particular resource, a specific response is returned.

-For example - and assuming Moksy.Host is running on port 10011:

-       SimulationFactory.When.I.Get().From("/TheEndpoint").Then.Return.Body("Hello World!").And.StatusCode(System.Net.HttpStatusCode.OK);

-Navigating to http://localhost:10011/TheEndpoint in your browser or hitting that Url from another service would return "Hello World!".

 While setting up canned responses for GET, PUT, DELETE, PATCH, POST and so forth is useful, the real power of Moksy comes with the use of the Imdb (In-Memory Database) functions.
-By submitting Json, Moksy will create an in-memory store of your CRD functions and allow you to get your API up and running very quickly.
+By submitting Json, Moksy will create an in-memory store of your CRUD functions and allow you to get your API up and running very quickly.

 For example: assuming a Pet Json structure that has a single property 'Kind':